Her Second Continent…

 She finally will close the loop by arriving back in Buenos Aires on May 1-2015.
 Freya had paddled along 13 countries, traveled as far south as the 55th and as far north as the 15th latitude, with crossing the equator twice.
 She paddled almost 27.000 km and averaged around 45 km per day with more than 9 hours daily water time, on each of her 606 paddling days, being 850 days on the trip in a 44-month period.
-She paddled a heavy loaded solo expedition sea kayak with no engine or sail, spent most nights in her tent camping freely on the shores, with no support boat or car driving along.
+Freya paddled a heavy loaded solo expedition sea kayak with no engine or sail, spent most nights in her tent camping freely on the shores, with no support boat or car driving along.
 She carried all her water, simple food and camping gear by herself, being independent for 3-4 weeks between occasional city stops.

 Freya became the first person to round the South American continent, a feat that probably no one will repeat any time again.
 She paddled more expedition kilometers than any sea kayaker ever has done.
 What will be next?
 She does not tell yet…

 Freya is top three in the World Paddle Award, the “Oscar” of all kayaking, presented on May 9-2015 in Augsburg/ Germany.